Saturation of turbulent helical dynamos: Theoretical arguments

-Choosing as $k$ the largest allowed $k\simeq k_\eta$ and adding the viscous damping $\epsilon_u/k_\eta$ we obtain our final result \beq |\Pi_\cH(k)| \le \epsilon /k_\eta. \eeq In other words the flux of magnetic helicity is bounded by the energy injection rate divided by the Ohmic dissipation wavenumber $k_\eta$.
+This result holds for any $k$ in the inertial range.
+Choosing $k=k_\eta/c$, where $c>1$ is an order one constant, and using $\epsilon_b \le \epsilon $, we obtain our final result \beq |\Pi_\cH(k)| \le c \, \epsilon /k_\eta. \eeq In other words the maximum possible value of $|\epsilon_{_\mathcal{H}}|$ is obtained if all magnetic energy at Ohmic scales $k_\eta^{-1}$ is concentrated at only positive or only negative helicity modes, in which case $|\epsilon_{_\mathcal{H}}|=\epsilon_b/k_\eta$.
+Thus the flux of magnetic helicity is bounded by the energy injection rate divided by the Ohmic dissipation wavenumber $k_\eta$.
 Note that this bound is saturated if the magnetic field at small scales is fully helical.
 If not, $|\Pi_\cH|$ can be much smaller than \eqref{MR1}.
-Using the estimates for $k_\eta$ for isotropic MHD turbulence we obtain \beq |\Pi_\cH(k)| \le c \epsilon k_f^{-1} Rm^{-3/4} \max[1,Pr]^{1/4}, \eeq where $c$ is an order one constant.
+Using the estimates for $k_\eta$ for isotropic MHD turbulence we obtain \beq |\Pi_\cH(k)| \le c \epsilon k_f^{-1} Rm^{-3/4} \max[1,Pm]^{1/4}, \eeq where $c$ is an order one constant.
 Given the very large values of $Rm$ in nature this gives very little hope of observing such fluxes.

 However, despite having a diminishing flux of magnetic helicity for large $Rm$, this does not mean that large scale dynamos cannot be observed.
 In a finite domain of size $L$ a magnetic helicity condensate will form.
 Its magnetic field amplitude $B$ will be determined by a balance of magnetic helicity flux with the magnetic helicity dissipation at that scale so that $\Pi_\mathcal{H} \propto \eta B^2/L $.
-Using the previous estimate for the flux leads to the prediction for the large scale energy $\cE_m=B^2$ given by \beq \cE_m \lesssim \epsilon^{2/3} L k_f^{1/3} Rm^{1/4}\max[1,Pr]^{1/4}. \eeq We note that a very long time $T\sim (B^2L)/\Pi_\mathcal{H}\propto Rm $ would be required for such a field to be formed.
+Using the previous estimate for the flux leads to the prediction for the large scale energy $\cE_m=B^2$ given by \beq \cE_m \le c\, \epsilon^{2/3} L k_f^{1/3} Rm^{1/4}\max[1,Pm]^{1/4}. \eeq We note that a very long time $T\sim (B^2L)/\Pi_\mathcal{H}\propto Rm $ would be required for such a field to be formed.
 Furthermore if there is an other $\eta$-independent mechanism for magnetic helicity saturation, like magnetic helicity expulsion \cite{rincon2021helical,cattaneo2020magnetic}, then the amplitude of the large scale magnetic field will diminish to zero as $Rm\to\infty.$